cabforum/smime/SBR.md

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a mailbox under the control and operation of the Subscriber.

 **Subject Identity Information**: Information that identifies the Certificate Subject.
-Subject Identity Information does not include a Mailbox Address listed in the `subjectAltName` extension, the `subject:commonName` field, or the Subject `subject:emailAddress` field.
+Subject Identity Information does not include a Mailbox Address listed in the `subject:commonName` or `subject:emailAddress` fields, or in the `subjectAltName` extension.

 **Subordinate CA**: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.